Oripi/wix-covid-wishlist/README.md

 We've done a couple of things here.
 First we imported 2 modules: `wix-users-backend, wix-data`, the first is used to handle user status and in our case to check if the current user is a member or not (since only members should be able to update the table).
 The second is to manipulate collection data and in the above code, to add a new entry to the collection.
 > Note that although product is a reference column and you may see the name of the product in the collection view page it is actually referenced by an id, in this case the `_id` field of the product.
 This is the same case when querying the data, as you'll see soon.

+## 5. Calling our Backend Code From the Client
 Now we need to call this code from the client, so let's do just that.
 Add the following import at the top:
 ```javascript